RajatToshniwal/awsserverless-videosubtiltles-localization/README.md

 * Parameters:
 ![Alt Image text](/Images/Mediaconvert-copy.png?raw=true "MediaConvertcopy")

 10. Now, we will update the translation-caption-job template so that event notification can be added as soon as the translated vtt file hits the “output” folder it will be copied to the mediaconvert bucket.
+Template for the same is placed in Subtitles-translate-job/09_translate-captions-template-cf.yml.
 * StackName: translation-caption-job
 * Parameters